10 Website Footer Examples and What You Should Have In Yours

 As minimalism becomes more popular and screens become more prominent, people are more inclined to scroll to the bottom of a page before leaving the site.

 Since footers serve informational and navigational purposes for your visitors, it only makes sense to make the most of this real estate.
+Depending on what you include in your website footer, this section can help users:

 • Navigate your website better.